Musidora and Her Two Companions

 Musidora and Her Two Companions is a 1795 oil painting by the Anglo-American artist Benjamin West.
 It depicts a nude scene inspired by James Thomson's 1727 poem Summer, part of his larger work The Seasons.
-Musidora and her companions Sacharissa and Amoret, are surprised while bathing in a stream by the watching Damon.
-The subject was a popular one in British art with works by Thomas Gainsborough William Etty amongst others.
+Musidora and her companions Sacharissa and Amoret are surprised while bathing in a stream by the watching Damon.
+The subject was a popular one in British art, with works by Thomas Gainsborough and William Etty amongst others.

-It was likely to have been displayed at the Royal Academy's Summer Exhibition of 1795 at Somerset House under the title Nymphs Bathing.
-More recently it has been auctioned at Sotheby's.
+It is likely that it was displayed at the Royal Academy's Summer Exhibition of 1795 at Somerset House under the title Nymphs Bathing.
+In 2015 it was auctioned at Sotheby's.